khulnasoft/integrations-core/journald/README.md

           - sshd.service
 ```

-In Datadog Agent version `7.37.0`+, you can filter _user-level_ units by using these parameters:
+In Khulnasoft Agent version `7.37.0`+, you can filter _user-level_ units by using these parameters:

 - `include_user_units`: Includes all user-level units specified.
 - `exclude_user_units`: Excludes all user-level units specified.